 This NICEATM report describes (1) evaluation of 232 retrospective paired in vitro and in vivo eye irritation and (2) generation and evaluation of data for 16 agrochemical formulations in a variety of in vitro test methods to support development of a defined approach for eye irritation testing.
 The report also discusses issues associated with reliance on animal data as a reference for the evaluation of new testing approaches.

 Potential eye irritants can be identified without animal testing using defined approaches to testing and assessment.
 A defined approach consists of:

 - A data interpretation procedure (e.g., machine-learning model, flowchart, or decision tree through which the data are evaluated).

-NICEATM is collaborating with the PETA International Science Consortium Ltd. (PISC), EPA, and member companies of the trade association CropLife America to develop an in vitro defined approach for classification of eye irritation potential of agrochemical formulations.
+NICEATM is collaborating with the PETA International Science Consortium Ltd. (PETA-ISC), EPA, and member companies of the trade association CropLife America to develop an in vitro defined approach for classification of eye irritation potential of agrochemical formulations.
 This public-private partnership was established as a means to develop confidence in non-animal methods for identifying potential eye irritants and thus encourage adoption and use.
 Results of Phase 1 of the study were presented in a poster (Choksi et al.) at the 2019 SOT Annual Meeting; results of Phase 2 were described in an abstract accepted for presentation (Choksi et al.) at the 2020 Annual Meeting of the American Society for Cellular and Computational Toxicology.

 Details of the Study